Code-Platoon-Curriculum/curriculum/optional_lessons/RDBMS/1-intro-sql-basic-schema-design/schema-design-entity-relationship-diagrams.md

 Attributes are properties of entities *or* relationships.
 Entities have two types of properties: identifying attributes and descriptive attributes.
 In an ER Diagram Attributes are represented with ovals.

-Let's examine this ER Diagram of a **Student Entity** and it's Attributes.
+Let's examine this ER Diagram of a **Student Entity** and its Attributes.

 ![er diagram student entity and attributes](./page-resources/er-diagram-student-attributes.png)